NBISweden/workshop-reproducible-research/docs/git.md

 git config --global init.defaultBranch "main"
 ```

-The TL;DR of this is that GitHub uses `main` as the default branch while Git
+The short version of why you need to do this is that GitHub uses `main` as the
-itself is still using `master`; please read the box below for more information.
+default branch while Git itself is still using `master`; please read the box
+below for more information.

 !!! tip The default branch name
     The default branch name for Git and many of the online resources for hosting